martinber/noaa-apt/docs/usage.md

 Optional arguments:
-  -h,--help             Show this help message and exit -v,--version          Show version and quit.
+  -h,--help             Show this help message and exit -o,--output FILENAME  Set output path.
+When decoding images the default is
+                        './output.png', when resampling the default is
+                        './output.wav'.
+  -v,--version          Show version and quit.
   -d,--debug            Print debugging messages.
   -q,--quiet            Don't print info messages.
+  -r,--resample SAMPLE_RATE
+                        Resample WAV file to a given sample rate, no APT image will be decoded.
+  --no-sync             Disable syncing, useful when the sync frames are noisy
+                        and the syncing attempts do more harm than good.
+  -c,--contrast METHOD  Contrast adjustment method for decode.
+Possible values:
+                        "98_percent" (default), "telemetry" or "disable".
+  -s,--sat SATELLITE    Enable orbit calculations and indicate satellite name.
+                        Possible values "noaa_15", "noaa_18" or "noaa_19".
+If
+                        no --tle was provided and the current cached TLE is older than a week, a new weather.txt TLE from celestrak.com will be downloaded and cached.
+  -m,--map MAP_MODE     Enable map overlay, a --sat must be provided.
+Possible
+                        values: "yes" or "no".
+  --map-yaw YAW         Yaw correction for map overlay in degrees.
+Default: 0.
+  --map-hscale HSCALE   Horizontal map scale correction for map overlay.
+                        Default: 1.
+  --map-vscale VSCALE   Vertical map scale correction for map overlay.
+Default:
+                        1.
+  -R,--rotate METHOD    Rotate image, useful for South to North passes where
+                        the raw image is received upside-down.
+Possible values:
+                        "auto", "yes", "no" (default).
+If using "auto", a --sat must be provided.
+In that case the program uses orbit calculations and reception time to determine if the pass was South to North.
+  -t,--start-time START_TIME
+                        Provide recording start time, used for orbit calculations.
+Use RFC 3339 format which includes date, time and timezone, e.g. "1996-12-19T16:39:57-08:00".
+If
+                        this option is not provided, it will be inferred from the filename or from the file modification timestamp.
+  -T,--tle TLE          Load TLE from given path.
+Very useful when decoding old
+                        images and if you have a TLE from around that date.
+  -p,--profile PROFILE  Profile to use, values loaded from settings file.
+                        Possible values: "standard", "fast" or "slow".
   --wav-steps           Export a WAV for every step of the decoding process for
                         debugging, the files will be located on the current folder, named {number}_{description}.wav